Burn!: Reception

 The film received critical acclaim in the U.S. and abroad.
-Based on 11 reviews collected by Rotten Tomatoes, the film has an overall approval rating from critics of 82%.
+It was praised for its writing, direction, themes and performances (particularly that of Brando and Márquez).
+Based on 15 reviews collected by Rotten Tomatoes, the film has an overall approval rating from critics of 80%.
 By comparison, its 2004 re-release was given an average score of 72 out of 100, based on 4 reviews, by Metacritic, which assigns a rating based on top reviews from mainstream critics.

 Natalie Zemon Davis reviewed the film from a historian's perspective and gave it high marks, arguing that it merges historical events that took place in Brazil, Cuba, Santo Domingo, Jamaica, and elsewhere.

-The Palestinian-American academic Edward Said (famous for his work Orientalism) praised Burn! (along with Pontecorvo's other film, The Battle of Algiers) as the two films "...stand unmatched and unexcelled since they were made in the 60s.
+The Palestinian-American academic Edward Said (author of Orientalism) praised Burn! (along with Pontecorvo's other film, The Battle of Algiers) as the two films "...stand unmatched and unexcelled since they were made in the 60s.
 Both films together constitute a political and aesthetic standard never again equaled."

 Many critics have interpreted Burn! within the context of Vietnam War and Cold War, and have praised its raw and unglamorized depictions of colonialism, imperialism, and slavery.
 David N. Meyer wrote for The Brooklyn Rail, "Burn! is a quietly bleak, unflinching presentation of slavery, post-slavery racial hatreds, the role of race in political power and the colonial manipulation of all of the above.
 Pontecorvo takes on these themes so clearly and directly—while keeping them secondary to the drama of the narrative—that Burn! becomes a lesson in how few other films ever address them at all."

+Pauline Kael, for The New Yorker, said of the film that the treatment was "stilted and visually dead as in a standard swashbuckler."

 The character José Dolores inspired the logo of the socialist magazine Jacobin.

+Home video

+Burn! was released in 2005 on DVD by Sony Pictures Home Entertainment (under license from MGM) as a Region 1 DVD, now out of print; it is also offered on Amazon Prime.